 Are you looking to take part in a sewing challenge?
-Chat with like minded sewers and share your makes with a sewing hashtag?
+Chat with like minded makers and share your projects with a sewing hashtag?
 Or perhaps be inspired to get creative with your sewing patterns.
-We’ve compiled all the latest and most popular sewing challenges from bloggers and sewers in our community.
+We’ve compiled lots of sewing challenges from bloggers and sewers in our community.
 This page is bursting with inspiration!

 Me Made May – One of the biggest sewing challenges of the year, Me-Made-May ’18 organised by Zoe Edwards of ‘So, zo…’ blog, is all about improving your relationship with your handmade wardrobe.
 Zoe says “Me-Made-May’18 (#MMMay18 for social media interaction) is a challenge designed to encourage people who sew/knit/crochet/refashion/upcycle garments for themselves to wear and love them more.
 The participants decide the specifics of their own challenge, so that the month is appropriate and challenging for them and aim to fulfil that pledge for the duration of May 2018.”

 2018 Make Nine – This was thought up by @Rochelle_new in 2015 on Instagram.
 Post the patterns you plan to make in 2018 and follow along with the hastag #2018makenine to see what everyone is planning to make.

 2018 The Ogden & Ida Swap – The True Bias Ogden Cami and Kylie and the Machine Ida clutch Swap is organised by Jen (@Jenlegg4) and Laura (@cottonreelstudio).
 It is an International stash busting swap for the summer.
 Join here, sign ups close 27th May.